Kate Winslet: Early life and education

 Winslet attended St Mary and All Saints' Church of England primary school.
 Living in a family of actors inspired her to pursue acting from a young age.
 She and her sisters participated in amateur stage shows at school and at a local youth theatre, named Foundations.
-When she was five, Winslet made her first stage appearance as Mary in her school's production of the Nativity play.
+When she was five, Winslet made her first stage appearance as Mary, mother of Jesus in her school's production of the nativity play.
 She describes herself as an overweight child who was called "blubber" by her schoolmates and bullied for her appearance.
 She said she did not let this stop her.

-At eleven, Winslet was accepted into the Redroofs Theatre School, an independent school in Maidenhead.
+At eleven, Winslet enrolled at Redroofs Theatre School, a private school in Maidenhead.
 The school also functioned as an agency and took students to London to audition for acting jobs.
 She appeared in a Sugar Puffs commercial and dubbed for foreign films.
 At school, she was made head girl, took part in productions of Alice's Adventures in Wonderland and The Lion, the Witch and the Wardrobe, and played the lead role of Wendy Darling in Peter Pan.
 She worked simultaneously with the Starmaker Theatre Company in Reading.
 She participated in over twenty of their stage productions, but was rarely selected as the lead due to her weight.
 Nonetheless, she played key roles as Miss Agatha Hannigan in Annie, the Mother Wolf in The Jungle Book, and Lena Marelli in Bugsy Malone.

 In 1991, within two weeks of finishing her GCSE examinations, Winslet made her screen debut as one of the main cast members of the BBC science fiction television series Dark Season, written by Russell T Davies.
 Her part was that of Reet, a schoolgirl who helps her classmates fight against a sinister man distributing free computers to her school.
 She did not earn much from the job and, at age sixteen, lack of funds forced Winslet to leave Redroofs.
 To support herself, she worked at a delicatessen.